Le Rhône: Production

 The first of what would become the Rhône series was a seven-cylinder rotary engine designed by the engineer Louis Verdet, while he was employed by Rossel Peugeot.
 In 1910, Louis Verdet founded the Société des Moteurs d’ Aviation Verdet with Pierre Berthet, however the partnership was short-lived.
 In 1911, Verdet joined Edouard Martin, an engineer and racing driver, and other partners to form the Société des Moteurs Le Rhône in Montreuil, Seine-Saint-Denis, Paris.

-From 1911 to 1913, the Société des Moteurs Le Rhône produced a series of seven rotary engines which won many endurance trophies.
+From 1911 to 1913, the Société des Moteurs Le Rhône produced a series of seven cylinder rotary engines which won many endurance trophies.
 In 1912 the company's first nine-cylinder engine the 80 horsepower 9C went into production followed, in 1913, by the 110 horsepower 9J model.
 The 9C and the 9J models would become by far the most successful of the Rhône series.

 In July 1914, the Société des Moteurs Le Rhône was acquired, on very generous terms, by its main rival the Société des Moteurs Gnome forming Gnome et Rhône.

-French wartime production of the Le Rhône series was undertaken by Gnome et Rhône at the company's Paris facilities located in Kellermann and Gennevilliers.
-9,560 of the Le Rhône 9J and 8,700 of the 9C engines were produced in France during WW1, with a high proportion being exported.
+French wartime production of the Rhône series was undertaken by Gnome et Rhône at the company's Paris facilities located in Kellermann and Gennevilliers.
+9,560 of the Rhône 9J and 8,700 of the 9C engines were produced in France during WW1, with a high proportion being exported.
 In 1915, around 45% of all Le Rhône engines manufactured in France were exported to Great Britain, Italy and Russia.
 Le Rhône series engines proved to be far more popular with aircraft manufacturers than Gnome et Rhône's other major engine series, the Gnome Monosoupape mainly due to the Rhône’s lower fuel and lube oil consumption.

 The last of the Rhône series engines to go into production was the 9Z (or Z9), a small 60 horsepower rotary design that first ran in 1920.
 About fifty 9Zs were built.
 After the 9Z's production run was completed no more of Gnome et Rhône's engines used the Le Rhône badge.